duritong/puppet-subversion/README.rst

     that puppet defaults are used.
   - ``$mode``: The mode of the repository directory.
 Default is to false, which means that puppet defaults are used.
+  - ``$selinux_context``: The selinux context of the repository directory, this only applies if selinux is enabled.
+Default is false which means no context is set.

   Example::